 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.

 In the 12th and 13th centuries, most common patronymic names included the word filius, which meant son.
-Typically the names was structured
+Typically the name was structured:

-[Personal name] filius [Surname] as in the example: Willemus filius Raunaldi.
+[Personal name] filius [Surname].
+For example, Willemus filius Raunaldi.

 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

-Another fairly common patronym was the use of atte.
-In this case, it was used to denote a location of the person as in:
+Another fairly common patronym suffix was the use of atte.
+In this case, it was used to denote the location of a person.
+A name like this was structured:

-[Personal name] atte [Surname] as in the example: Willemus atte Raunaldi.
+[Personal name] atte [Surname].
+For example, Willemus atte Raunaldi.

-Local names are also referred to as topographic surnames, which were given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
+Local names, which are also referred to as toponymic surnames, were given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
+They were also sometimes used to denote a person's nationality.

 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.

 English local names were originally preceded by a preposition, such as de, at, atte, by, in.
 After the Norman Conquest, the usual preposition was de, which was used in both English and French place-names.
-In French names beginning with a vowel, the de was often merged with the name.
-For example, de Ash would become D'ash and, later, Dash.
-By the end of the 14th century, prepositions were frequently assimilated or dropped from the surname.
+In French surnames beginning with a vowel, we see the preposition de as d', due to the French rule of dropping the vowel off the end of a preposition if the following word begins with a vowel.
+For example, de Ash would become D'ash, which eventually became Dash.
+By the end of the 14th century, prepositions were frequently assimilated or dropped from the surname completely.
+The earliest example of this was in 1318, however the timing varies depending on location.

 Occupational names that were derived from the common trades of the medieval era transcended European cultural and linguistic boundaries.
 This phenomenon is demonstrated by names such as the German name Schumaker, which means a maker of shoes, the Ashkenazic Jewish name Zimmerman, which means carpenter, the Polish and Jewish name Stolarski, which means joiner, the Dutch name Schuyler, which means teacher and the Italian name Calderone, which means seller of spices.